 If all selected barcodes have the same value (e.g. code, Magnification, ...), the Barcode Inspector will show this value.
-Otherwise, it will show the \neq symbol.
+Otherwise, it will show the $\neq$ symbol.

-Click the color patch to change the color of the barcode, and use the Transparency inspector to change the transparency settings.
-See Flat Color on page 132 and Transparency Inspector on page 137
+- Click the color patch to change the color of the barcode, and use the Transparency inspector to change the transparency settings.
+See Flat Color on page 118 and Transparency Inspector on page 123 - 2.
+Set the Code Type in the Barcode Type Inspector.